 Oboist, singer, traditional violinist, competent pianist and swanee whistle virtuoso, Paul is a prolific and highly-regarded performer, composer, arranger and teacher.
-He is a founding member of the award- and nomination-winning ensembles – Belshazzar’s Feast, Faustus and the late Bellowhead, and also appears in Made in the Great War and with Jon Boden and The Remnant Kings.
-Musical Director of the Andover Museum Loft Singers, in 2017 he will be appearing in, as well as directing the music for a new production of Peter Bellamy’s ballad opera The Transports.
+He is a founding member of the award- and nomination-winning ensembles – Belshazzar’s Feast, Faustus and the late Bellowhead, and has also appeared in Made in the Great War , Travelling with Thomas, and with Jon Boden and The Remnant Kings.
+Musical Director of the Andover Museum Loft Singers, in 2017-18 he performed in, as well as arranged and directed the music for a new production of Peter Bellamy’s ballad opera The Transports.
+(Guardian *****)

 Paul’s professional performing career began whilst he was in his teens; oboe recitals, orchestral concerts and church choral services were followed by theatre ensembles for the ENO Baylis Project, The Young Shakespeare Company; and notably with Gloria theatre company’s UK and USA tours of Sarasine, directed by Neil Bartlett with original music by Nic Bloomfield.